jianboli/CS224W-Fall-2021-Stanford/README.md

 ## Hi 👋

-This is my learning record for the Machine Learning with Graphs in Stanford.
+This is a fork of MartinLwx's work on the Machine Learning with Graphs in Stanford.

 The official site: <https://web.stanford.edu/class/cs224w/>